ophub/amlogic-s9xxx-armbian/build-armbian/armbian-docs/README.md

 ### 12.10 How to make an android system partition table

+The method of making Android system partition table and u-boot in 12.10 - 12.11 is organized from [unifreq](https://github.com/unifreq)'s teaching chat content in the community to guide you to make related files, and the source code is in his warehouse.

 When writing the Armbian system into the eMMC system, you need to confirm the Android system partition table of the device first, ensure that the data is written to a safe area, and try not to damage the Android system partition table, so as to avoid problems such as the system not being able to boot.

 #### 12.10.1 Install the adb toolkit

-adb toolkit is an Android system auxiliary tool developed by Google, which can help users manage Android devices, use it to flash machines, install related programs, etc. Click here [download adb](https://github.com/ophub/kernel/releases/download/tools/adb.tar.gz) toolkit, and then under Windows system, copy `adb.exe`, `AdbWinApi. dll` and `AdbWinUsbApi.dll` are copied to the `system32` and `syswow64` folders in the `c://windows/` directory, then open the `cmd` command panel, enter and execute `adb --version` command, if it is displayed, it means it can be used.
+adb toolkit is an Android system auxiliary tool developed by Google, which can help users manage Android devices, use it to flash machines, install related programs, etc. Click here [download adb](https://github.com/ophub/kernel/releases/download/tools/adb.tar.gz) toolkit, and then under Windows system, copy `adb.exe`, `AdbWinApi. dll` and `AdbWinUsbApi.dll` are copied to the `system32` and `syswow64` folders in the `c://windows/` directory, input `cmd` in the `run` of the `computer start menu` and press Enter to open the `cmd` panel, enter and execute `adb --version` command, if it is displayed, it means it can be used.

 #### 12.10.2 Check the Android partition